What Are Social Institutions? Learn with the Definition & Examples

 by United Way NCA

 In today’s world, gender and racial inequities persist across the nation and world.
-Understanding what is social responsibility can help address these disparities, as individuals and organizations work toward more equitable practices.
+Understanding what social responsibility is can help address these disparities, as individuals and organizations work toward more equitable practices.
 Despite making substantial progress in some areas, many individuals still face discrimination and inequality based on gender or race.
+These disparities are often reinforced by broader social institutions, which shape access to power and opportunity.

 One way in which these inequalities endure is through social institutions.
 Social institutions are established patterns of values, behaviors and relationships that systematize social life.
 Social institutions play a critical role in shaping how we perceive ourselves and others, and can either promote or challenge inequalities.